My Sugar Glider Is Cold And Not Moving

 Sugar gliders do not naturally hibernate like some other small mammals.
 However, they may enter a state of torpor if exposed to extreme cold or other environmental stressors.
 Torpor is a temporary reduction in metabolic activity to conserve energy.
 If you suspect your sugar glider is in torpor, it’s essential to warm them up gradually and seek professional advice if needed.

-See also Sugar Glider For Sale Knoxville Tn
+See also Ferret or Sugar Glider

 3. Can stress cause a sugar glider to become cold and immobile?